Faculty Use of ACC Testing Centers

 Holly L. Delacroix-DeRouen, MEd, Director of Testing, Austin Community College, email: firstname.lastname@example.org.

-These changes will go into effect in Fall 2020.
+These changes went into effect in Fall 2021.

 To read the background and decision-making history, please visit the Updates section of the Faculty Use of ACC Testing Centers page.